qiaotyqiaoty/Parallel-QIDA/README.md

 ## Requirements

-Please check the following requirements carefully:
+If error occurs, please check the following requirements carefully:

 1. MATLAB r2017a or later recommended

-   (the code has been tested on MATLAB r2017a, r2019a)
+   (the code has been tested on MATLAB r2017a, r2018a, and r2019a)

 2. MATLAB Parallel Computing Toolbox